Ramarren/cl-parser-combinators/README.markdown

 `parse-string parser string` will parse a string using parser, and return a `parse-result` object.
 From that object results can be retrieved using `current-result`, `next-result`, `nth-result`, `gather-results`.
 Note that for a fresh objects `current-result` and `next-result` are equivalent. `gather-results` will return remaining results. `copy-parse-result` will return a `parse-result` object with reset result list, ie. `next-result` will return first result.
 Note that due to laziness results will be computed only as needed.

 The results are `parser-possibility` objects.
 Accessor `tree-of` will access the actual result, and `suffix-of` the remaining input context, of type `end-context` if an entire input was parsed.
+Function `end-context-p` will check if a context is an `end-context`.

 ### example